CLICK HERE FOR MANDATORY PROPOSAL CHECKLIST

 - Presentation of grant recipients’ research findings at an ASRM Congress within two years of receiving the award.

 - Acknowledgement of Jones Foundation and ASRM support in any publications, abstracts, manuscripts and/or presentations at scientific conferences or meetings resulting from the funded research.

-The ASRM Research Institute Grant Review Committee in collaboration with the Jones Foundation appointed designees, will review the proposals and an awardee determined.
-Awardees will be notified March 2022 and funding will be dispersed April 2022.
+An ASRM Research Institute Grant Review Group in collaboration with Jones Foundation appointed designees, will review the proposals and an awardee determined.
+Awardees will be notified May 2023 and funding will be dispersed June 2023.

-Research progress reports must be submitted every 6 months; this should include an activity summary and review of current findings/results.
-Financial progress reports (budget summary) must be submitted annually.
-A final research report is due within 90 days of the end date of the project period.
+Research progress and financial reports must be submitted annually; this should include an activity summary and review of current findings/results.
+A final research report is due within 60 days of the end date of the project period.
 The reporting requirements for the final report are the following: Lay Summary, Activity Summary, Impact, Budget Summary, Publications, Presentations, Data Sharing Plan, and Other Study Generated Findings.